mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Museums, Galleries Concert Halls and Movie Theatres

 - Museums, galleries, concert halls and movie theatres may open for fully immunized (two doses, and two weeks post second dose) to a maximum capacity of 50%.
-- Unvaccinated children 12 and under may attend/visit these facilities if accompanied by a fully vaccinated member of their household.
+- Unvaccinated children under the age of 12 may attend/visit these facilities if accompanied by a fully vaccinated member of their household.

 ### Large-scale Outdoor Professional Sports or Performing Arts Events

 - Large-scale professional outdoor sports or performing arts events may open for fully immunized (two doses and two weeks post second dose) to a maximum of 100%.
-- Unvaccinated children 12 and under may attend/visit these events if accompanied by a fully vaccinated member of their household.
+- Unvaccinated children under the age of 12 may attend/visit these events if accompanied by a fully vaccinated member of their household.

 ### Casinos and VLTs